TIME-DEPENDENT RATINGS

 INDIANA STATE IN POSSESSION:

-The Michigan State defense will very likely have a solid upper hand on the Indiana State offense in this particular matchup.
-Michigan State is currently 28th in the country in defensive efficiency, while Indiana State nationally comes in at #137 in offensive efficiency.
+When analytically matched up against the Michigan State defense, this Indiana State offense stands to be at somewhat of a disadvantage.
+Michigan State is currently fifth in the country in defensive efficiency, while Indiana State nationally comes in at #98 in offensive efficiency.

 SHOT SELECTION: The shot preferences of these two teams are somewhat similar on this end of the floor.
 The Indiana State offense exhibits a slight preference for perimeter shots over inside ones, while the Michigan State defense similarly surrenders more opportunities from the outside.
-Against the Michigan State defense, this site projects that the shot makeup of the Indiana State offense will be 46.3% three-pointers (8.4% above the D1 average), 21.4% mid-range jumpers (5.5% below the D1 average), and 32.3% near-proximity twos (2.9% below the D1 average).
+Against the Michigan State defense, this site projects that the shot makeup of the Indiana State offense will be 51.0% three-pointers (12.3% above the D1 average), 11.9% mid-range jumpers (12.8% below the D1 average), and 37.1% near-proximity twos (0.5% above the D1 average).

 MICHIGAN STATE IN POSSESSION:

-When on offense, Michigan State should have a fairly sizeable advantage on Indiana State.
-This site rates Michigan State to be 46th in the nation in offensive efficiency, while Indiana State is currently our #228 squad in defensive efficiency.
+The Indiana State defense will likely fold quite easily against the Michigan State offensive attack.
+This site rates Michigan State to be 18th in the nation in offensive efficiency, while Indiana State is currently our #243 squad in defensive efficiency.

 SHOT SELECTION: There are comparable shot preferences for these two units on this end of the floor.
-Both schemes are relatively balanced, and neither the outside shot nor the inside shot will be consistently employed/allowed by either ball-club.
-Against the Indiana State defense, this site forecasts that the shot breakdown of the Michigan State offense will be 33.1% three-pointers (4.8% below the D1 average), 31.5% mid-range jumpers (4.6% above the D1 average), and 35.4% near-proximity twos (0.2% above the D1 average).
+The Michigan State offense leans slightly in favor of an inside attack, while the Indiana State defense similarly tends to allow more chances from inside the paint.
+Against the Indiana State defense, this site forecasts that the shot breakdown of the Michigan State offense will be 32.6% three-pointers (6.2% below the D1 average), 26.8% mid-range jumpers (2.1% above the D1 average), and 40.6% near-proximity twos (4.0% above the D1 average).

 THE X-FACTORS: